Paddy McGuire (footballer)

 Patrick McGuire (1889 – 12 October 1916) was an English professional footballer who played in the Football League for Manchester City as a full-back.

 Personal life

-McGuire attended Corpus Christi School, Miles Platting and Woodhouses School, Failsworth.
+Son of Martin and Bridget McGuire, McGuire attended Corpus Christi School, Miles Platting and Woodhouses School, Failsworth.
 He was a bricklayer by trade.
 In May 1915, almost one year into the First World War, McGuire enlisted as a private in the Manchester Regiment.
-McGuire was killed while attacking a German trench system near Flers, France on 12 October 1916, during the Battle of the Somme.
+McGuire was killed while attacking a German trench system near Flers, France on 12 October 1916, during the Battle of the Somme, aged reportedly 28, leaving a widow, Maria.
 He is commemorated on the Thiepval Memorial.